 Awarded by the Japanese Society for the Promotion of Science.
 Awarded to an individual who, in the judgment of the members of the Committee, has made an outstanding contribution to the advancement of research in fundamental biology.
-Award is a medal and 10 million yen.
+The award consists of a medal and 10 million yen.

 Deadline: December 15

-The prize is to be awarded to an internationally recognized scientist, preferably a medicinal chemist, whose activities or published accounts have made an outstanding contribution to the practice of medicinal chemistry or to an outstanding example of new drug discovery.
+The International Union of Pure and Applied Chemistry (IUPAC) awards this prize to an internationally recognized scientist, preferably a medicinal chemist, whose activities or published accounts have made an outstanding contribution to the practice of medicinal chemistry or to an outstanding example of new drug discovery.

 J. Allyn Taylor International Prize in Medicine